TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 https://user-images.githubusercontent.com/99741385/180628464-2f970f02-b134-474b-b4b6-a998c22fcf75.mp4

+### Resample Perspective
+Run this script after Aegisub's "Resample Resolution" to fix perspective rotations in the selected lines that were broken by resampling.

+There exist multiple scripts like this already, but this script uses a different approach to ensure exact accuracy.
+However, it still requires all individual events to have one consistent perspective and will not work if perspective tags change mid-line.
+In these cases you'll need to split the lines manually first.

 ### Perspective (WIP)
+**Update (November 2022)**: Big parts of this were added directly to [my Aegisub fork](https://github.com/arch1t3cht/Aegisub) instead.
+Together with the above resampling script and [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts), that covers most basic perspective functions.
+I might still write a script to cover some more advanced usage (e.g. a "perspective Recalculator") eventually, but it's a lot lower priority now.

 This is still very work in progress, but I started working on extracting the math I used in [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts/tree/main) into Lua libraries and an improved perspective script.
 The core functions are implemented [here](modules/arch/Perspective.moon) already, together with some general-purpose [linear algebra functions](modules/arch/Math.moon).

 For the math involved and how these functions fit into the picture, see [this write-up](doc/perspective_math.md).